MercyOne Horizons Family Centered Recovery Program

 Special Programs/ Population Groups Supported:

-• rehab for adolescents
+• drug rehab for young adults

-• residential drug rehab for adult women
+• rehab for adult women

-• in-patient drug rehab for adult males
+• in-patient drug rehab for adult men

 • special services for people with trauma